Department Chair: Brian T. Livingston

 Telephone / FAX: (562) 985-4806 / (562) 985-8878

-Faculty: Bengt J. Allen, James W. Archie, Flora Banuett, Judith A. Brusslan, Ashley Carter, Jesse G. Dillon (Emeritus), Elizabeth D. Eldon, Deborah Fraser, Henry C. Fung, Editte Gharakhanian, Gwen Goodmanlowe, Eric J. Haas-Stapleton, David G. Huckaby (Emeritus), Kevin M. Kelley, Balwant S. Khatra (Emeritus), Laura Kingsford, Lisa S. Klig, Kay K. Lee-Fruman, Brian T. Livingston, Christopher G. Lowe, Simon Malcomber, Steven L. Manley, Andrew Z. Mason, Douglass Pace, Jacqueline Pal, Bruno G. Pernet, Shenaz Rehmat, Bryan C. Rourke, Gary Shin, Kevin Sinchak, Theodore Stankowich, Houng-Wei Tsai, Dessie L. A. Underwood, Christine Whitcraft, Raymond R. Wilson, Jr., Kelly A. Young, Mason X. Zhang
+Faculty: Bengt J. Allen, James W. Archie, Flora Banuett, Judith A. Brusslan, Ashley Carter, Jesse G. Dillon, Elizabeth D. Eldon, Deborah Fraser, Henry C. Fung, Editte Gharakhanian, Gwen Goodmanlowe, Eric J. Haas-Stapleton, David G. Huckaby, Kevin M. Kelley, Balwant S. Khatra, Laura Kingsford, Lisa S. Klig, Kay K. Lee-Fruman, Brian T. Livingston, Christopher G. Lowe, Steven L. Manley, Andrew Z. Mason, Douglass Pace, Jacqueline Pal, Bruno G. Pernet, Shenaz Rehmat, Bryan C. Rourke, Gary Shin, Kevin Sinchak, Theodore Stankowich, Houng-Wei Tsai, Dessie L. A. Underwood, Christine Whitcraft, Raymond R. Wilson, Jr., Kelly A. Young, Mason X. Zhang

 Administrative Support Coordinator: Catherine Durham

 Credential: James Kisiel, Tim Williamson

 Graduate: Kevin Sinchak, Catherine Durham